History of Banbury: 1869–1964

-Life after 1964
+After 1964

 Another major employer is General Foods Ltd, now Kraft Foods, which produced convenience foods, including custard and instant coffee.
 The company moved to Banbury from Birmingham in 1965.
 Kraft Foods Banbury has become an icon of the town's economic rebirth after the mid-1960s.
 The Fine Lady Bakeries also opened in the 1950s and expanded its local operations in 1965.

 In the central area were built many large shops, a bus station, and a large car park north of Castle Street.
 In 1969 proposals for the redevelopment of the central area were in hand, leading to the creation of the Castle Quay shopping centre in 1977 and the nearby multi-story car park in 1972.
 The 1977 plans to build another multi-storey car park on what is now the open air car park behind Matalan and Poundland were scrapped in 1978 and another one was built to the rear of the Castle Quay shopping mail in 1978.

 The former Hunt Edmunds brewery premises became Crest Hotels headquarters, but closed in the late 1970s and was abandoned in the late 1980s, while the Crown Hotel and the Foremost Tyres/Excel Exhausts shops found new owners after they closed in 1976 due to falling sales.
 Hella Headlamps, a vehicle headlamps firm closed its 20-year-old factory on the Beaumont Industrial Estate in the mid-2000s.
 The local ironmonger, Hoods, opened in the mid-1960s and closed circa 2007, with the shop becoming part of the then enlarged Marks and Spencer shop.

 Banbury has several shops in suburban local centres and in the town centre.
 There is a market held on Thursdays and Saturdays in the market place, as well as a farmers' market on the first Friday of every month.

 A shopping centre, Castle Quay, is in the centre of Banbury.
 It opened as the Castle Shopping Centre in 1977 to cover the former Factory Street, before being expanded over the Castle Garden allotments in the 1990s.
 The centre has over 80 stores including well-known names such as Marks & Spencer, Bhs, WH Smiths, F. Hinds (jewellers), JJB Sports and Debenhams.

 There are many local convenience shops scattered about the town in places like the Ruscote Arcade, Hardwick Arcade and Bradley Arcade.